MisakaSophia/thermalmonitordDisabler/README.md

 <img src="/images/overview.png" style="height:300px;">

 ## Running the Program
-~~Download the latest version from [releases](https://github.com/rponeawa/thermalmonitordDisabler/releases/latest) based on your system, and run thermalmonitordDisabler or thermalmonitordDisabler.exe.~~ (No longer provided)
+Download the latest version from [releases](https://github.com/rponeawa/thermalmonitordDisabler/releases/latest) based on your system, and run thermalmonitordDisabler or thermalmonitordDisabler.exe.

 To execute the code, follow these steps: